 The Political Climate in Milwaukee, WI is Moderately liberal.

 Milwaukee County, WI is Somewhat liberal.
-In Milwaukee County, WI 65.5% of the people voted Democrat in the last presidential election, 28.6% voted Republican, and the remaining 5.9% voted Independent.
+In Milwaukee County, WI 65.5% of the people voted Democrat in the last presidential election, 28.6% voted for the Republican Party, and the remaining 5.9% voted Independent.

 Milwaukee county voted Democratic in the previous five Presidential elections.